 27 games later: the Miami Heat are in pursuit of history

 Miami's 27 game-winning streak was bigger than anything else that has happened this season, and brings this team closer to it's apex, the promise of greatness that was made for them when the Big Three got together in 2010.
-Loaded with a championship, the game's best player in LeBron James, and the perfect surrounding cast around him, this team now has the challenge to go into the history books as one of the greatest squads of All Time.
+Loaded with a championship, the game's best player in LeBron James, and the perfect surrounding cast around him, this team now has the challenge to go into the history books as

 Every moment that passes us immediately becomes a moment in history.
 The present is now the past already, and with every second forward, the seconds we have left behind become the seconds that define us.
 We are always experiencing history being made: some historical events are just more memorable than other ones.

 The 2012-13 regular season lasts 173 days, from October 30, 2012 to April 20, 2013, counting the All-Star break in between.
 In the course of these days, each team plays 82 games each and 1230 total games are played between 30 teams across the league.
 That’s about an average of 7.12 games played every single day for nearly six months.
 And we haven’t even started talking about the playoffs yet.

 With so much action every day, it is kind of easy to lose track of how significant in history any given moment is on any given day, and how it should be noted.
 A big comeback win in Cleveland can be Twitter’s flavour of the hour.
 A powerful dunk by DeAndre Jordan can be the SportsCenter play of day.
 A big trade in Toronto could be discussed for a whole week.
 A surprising rookie in Portland or an unleashed rising star in Houston can be talked about for months.
 A dominating 54-point performance by Stephen Curry becomes the highest scoring output of the season.

 There are current events, and then there is history.